bea8119/Software-engineering-2022-Warehouse/DesignDocument.md

 <img src="./Img/low_level_2.png" alt="low level diagram" width="2000">

 The following model suggests the use of the façade low-level pattern, according to which the user interfaces to the system only through the access methods provided by the "Warehouse" class, preventing the user from being able to directly access the data classes.
+This solution aims to make the changes of the classes underlying the façade class (Warehouse) as irrelevant towards user-side interfacing